LoPezous/Super-innate-sayen/README.md

 Different approaches can be used:

 ## Reducing the dimensionality of the data before clustering on 2 dimensions.
-NOTE: reducing the dimensionality before clustering induces a loss of information and might diminish the efficiency and precision of the clustering.
+NOTE: This approach should be used on smaller datasets.
 * using ***Serial.py***

 ![image](https://user-images.githubusercontent.com/66411147/137888387-30fc2a02-c250-4d10-9d19-76459a2be03f.png)

 ## Clustering on a high dimensional dataset and using dimensionality reduction for visualization purposes.
-NOTE: Without reducing the dimensonality of the data before clustering, HDBSCAN might not be able to detect fine overdensities, this is why this approach should be used on large datasets
+NOTE: This approach should be used on larger datasets .
 * using ***parallel.py***

 ![image](https://user-images.githubusercontent.com/66411147/137888441-6d5ba92e-5604-4203-add8-e9fdeb71ed63.png)